Build trust

 "Thanks for staying with us, Michael!
 Glad the location worked for your conference.
 We've since added blackout curtains in the bedroom based on your feedback.
 Hope to host you again next time you're in Austin."

-Rule #2: Acknowledge legitimate complaints, but clarify false information.
-If a guest claims something objectively untrue, you can politely correct it—but do it without blaming them.
+Rule #2 — acknowledge legitimate complaints, but clarify false information.
+If a guest claims something objectively untrue, politely correct it without blaming them.

 "Thanks for staying with us, Carlos!
 So glad the rooftop deck was a hit.
 Hope to host you again next time you're in Denver."